sfsneed70/weather_dashboard/README.md

   Clone the repository from github.
 Install the dependent packages using:  npm install
   ## Usage
   Run the application using:  npm start<br>
-  Link to video walkthrough of using the application:
   ## Contributing
   Fork the project.
 Create a feature branch.
 Commit your changes.
 Push the branch.
 Open a pull request.
   ## Tests